 These doors are well-respected products that provide security, safety, and excellent performance.

-#1 Top Pick: Cat Mate 4-Way Self Lining Door
+#1 Overall Best: Cat Mate 4-Way Self Lining Door

 Want your cat to be able to come back inside in the evening but not go back out until morning?
 You can set the door to allow in-flowing traffic only.
 Pet owners who want their cat to have complete freedom can simply set the door to the unlocked position.

 This cat door is designed with a magnetic closure that keeps the door shut when it’s unlocked.
 A brush strip creates a light seal to reduce drafts, but it’s not fully weatherproof.
 One reviewer said that it only closes flush about 90% of the time, sometimes leaving a small gap open to the elements.

 The door gets positive customer reviews and appears to be a solid, sturdy product that’s designed to last for a long time.